JuliaHealth/KomaMRI.jl/docs/src/develop.md

 ![](assets/dev-commit-changes.png)

-Let's upload these changes in your github fork:
+Let's upload these changes in your github fork or to the official KomaMRI repo by selecting the `origin` or the `upstream` option:

 ![](assets/dev-publish.png)